sustrik/ribosome/README.md

 Lines starting with a dot can be terminated by $ sign.
 The sign is optional, unless there's a whitespace at the end of the line.
-In such case the $ sign must be used to ensure that the whitespace cannot be overlooked easily.
+In such case the $ sign is mandatory to avoid invisible whitespace getting into the output files.

 ```
 .Hello!    $